Agenda item - Member Involvement

 You are here - Home : Council and Democracy : Councillors and Committees : Agenda item

-To consider the following matters raised by Members:
+To consider the following matters raised by councillors:

-(a) Petitions: To receive any petitions referred from Full Council or submitted directly to the Committee;
+(a) Petitions: to receive any petitions submitted to the full Council or at the meeting itself;